×

 Valeri Tandilashvili's MySQL Notes

-of all rows of the students
+COUNT of all rows of the students tableSELECT COUNT(*) AS students_count

 FROM students

-tableSELECT MIN(points) AS minimum_points
+Returns minimum points from students tableSELECT MIN(points) AS minimum_points

 FROM students

-tableSELECT MAX(points) AS maximum_points
+Returns maximum points from students tableSELECT MAX(points) AS maximum_points

 FROM students

-tableSELECT AVG(points) AS average_points
+Returns average points from students tableSELECT AVG(points) AS average_points

 FROM students

-of all students pointsSELECT SUM(points) AS 'sum of all points'
+Returns SUM of all students pointsSELECT SUM(points) AS 'sum of all points'

 FROM students

-Aggregate functions behaves differently when there is any number of additional columns with any of the aggregate functions in SELECT
+Aggregate functions behaves differently when there is any number of additional columns with any of the aggregate functions in SELECT clause.

-clause is needed when there is any additional column from the table.
+GROUP BY clause is needed when there is any additional column from the table.

-In this example rows are grouped by last_name
+In this example rows are grouped by last_name and the value that SUM function returns is aggregated.

 We get all the unique last names with its aggregated pointsSELECT last_name, SUM(points) AS 'sum of all points'